Namibian Special Forces: Units

+Special Forces School

+The school is responsible training the members of the Special Forces Formation.

-Airborne
+Airborne force

-A Parachute Unit Consisting of at least 3 rifle Companies, support company, a Pathfinder Sub-unit and Headquarters element.
+A Paratrooper Unit Consisting of at least 3 rifle Companies, support company, a Pathfinder Sub-unit and Headquarters element.

 Commando

-A Commando Regiment is gradually expanding its capability to include a Maritime Capability.
+A Commando Regiment is gradually expanding its capability to include a maritime capability.

-Amphibious Commandos

-The Amphibious Commandos Unit (part of the Marine Corps Infantry Battalion) is based at Walvis Bay with the Navy.

 Training

 Paratroopers

 Pre-Selection phase is 6 weeks long during which candidates are tested on military skills, such as Musketry Training, Navigation, Field Craft.
 After going through the pre selection phase the candidates progress to the Parachute Selection Phase.
 Both phases are physically and mentally tough.
 The pass rate for both phases is only 30 percent.
 The candidates then progress to the Basic Static Line Jump Course which consists of a 1-week ground phase and 3 weeks of Practical Parachute Jumping.
 Included in this is 9 Parachute Jumps which of which 5 are Clean Fatigue jumps with Combat Webbing and Weapon jump, a Personal Weapons Container (PWC) jump and a Night jump.
 After completing this the candidate is officially a paratrooper and is awarded the Parachute jump wings and the maroon beret.
 Training takes place at the Namibia Special Forces School at the Grootfontein Air Base.

 The training cycle continues for paratroopers and undergo further courses depending on their roles and ranks.
 Paratrooper Officers in the course of their careers undertake courses like the Airborne Battle Handling course and the Paratrooper Company Commanders And Second-In-Command Courses.
 Senior Non Commissioned officer's undertake courses like the Paratrooper Company Warrant Officer's/Quartermasters Course which includes aspects like how to build a field base and Battlefield replenishment are taught.